Marinos Satsias

-Career
+Marinos Satsias (Μαρίνος Σατσιάς) is a Cypriot professional football manager of Omonia Aradippou and former player.

+Playing career

 Satsias was a right-footed defensive midfielder.
 He made his debut for APOEL in 1995 at the age of seventeen.
 He was known for his passion and discipline in the game.

 During his career with APOEL, Marinos won 8 Championships, 6 Cups, 8 Super Cups and appeared in three official 2009–10 UEFA Champions League group stage matches in APOEL's first UEFA Champions League participation.
 He also appeared in one 2011–12 UEFA Champions League match for APOEL (against Real Madrid at Santiago Bernabéu Stadium), in the club's surprising run to the quarter-finals of the competition.

 In his last season (2013–14) as a player, APOEL's captain managed to lift all the season's trophies in Cyprus, the Cypriot League, the Cypriot Cup and the Cypriot Super Cup, retiring as a proud domestic treble winner.